|

 metres of meeting and convention facilities, as well as about 2,500 hotel

 rooms.
-Other attractions at the integrated resort include restaurants in the
+Other attractions at the integrated resort include restaurants in

-of which becomes an amphitheatre with tiered seating.
+rooftop of which becomes an amphitheatre with tiered seating.

 Building on Singapore's green legacy,

-three world-class waterfront gardens of about 100 hectares have been planned
+three world-class waterfront gardens of about 100 hectares have been

-living and working in the city.
+for people living and working in the city.

 Each garden will feature a distinctive